-Meaning: That you should take care to look into something too deeply.
+Meaning: that you should take care to look into something too profoundly.
 You might find something that disturbs you.
-You should not be curious, you may find something that you don't really want to know.
+You should not be curious; you may find something you don't want to know.

 Cat Expressions Numbers 16 to 20

 A phrase often used in the financial markets.
-Refers to an automatic recovery of the financial market.
+This statement refers to an automatic recovery of the financial market.